 It will be more challenging to follow these four guidelines if you are not able to talk to your family about the eating disorder.
 Nevertheless, parents can and must advocate for peaceful environments that support their children.
 You can tell your family that you are adopting these four guidelines this year so that they have a heads-up in advance that you’ll be steering conversations away from food and body talk.

 Finally, if you feel your family cannot adapt to these four guidelines, it may be best to skip the large family dinner this year.
+Holidays with an eating disorder are difficult.
 Your child’s recovery must take priority, and if you have a family that is stuck in diet culture, you may need to skip the big gathering this year and opt instead for a smaller gathering of people who already know and follow a non-diet approach and can easily follow these guidelines.